cardano-scaling/eutxo-l2-interop/book/ms2/README.md

 We'll list the changes made from the HTLC desing in MS1, anything not mentioned in this document is the same as the previous version, which you can read more here (TODO: Add link)

-The first change was to add a new data type called `HTLCOutput`, this type represents everything we want to specify as the desired output when claiming the HTLC, including a non-opaque representation of a Value and an optional datum (if a datum is included, we force it to be Inline).
+The first change was to add a new data type called `DesiredOutput`, this type represents everything we want to specify as the desired output when claiming the HTLC, including a non-opaque representation of a Value and an optional datum (if a datum is included, we force it to be Inline).

 #### UTxO Specification